 ****You should seek legal counsel to assist you in filing foreign judgments as the clerk's office does not have pro se forms for these types of cases and we are unable to provide legal advice***

-To transfer a case to Okaloosa County from another county or State you will need to file a motion and obtain an order from the county where the case is currently filed.
+To transfer a case to Okaloosa County from another county or state you will need to file a motion and obtain an order from the county where the case is currently filed.
 Once an order granting the transfer is entered, you will need to provide that county with payment for the Okaloosa County case.
 The county where the case is being transferred from will forward your case to Okaloosa County along with your filing fee.
-Transfer case filing fees are $300 if the case has been finalized in the other county or state.
+Transfer case filing fees are dependent on the amount of the claim, these fees are outlined in the filing fee schedule http://www.okaloosaclerk.com/index.php/all-forms/general-court-forms/147-filing-fee-schedule/fil.
 Pending cases having never been closed will be assessed our standard filing fees.

 Out of County or State: